 It’s Thanksgiving week here in the United States, a time set aside for family and feasting, and hopefully a time to reflect on the gifts we’ve been given.
 In that spirit, I’ve been thinking about my Camino Gratitudes: the things I now appreciate (or appreciate more) because I have been a pilgrim to Santiago.
 In … More 7 Camino Gratitudes

 My Camino story is one step closer to publication!
-After a couple weeks of winging ideas around, the incredible team at Mountaineers Books and I have finalized the title: Walking to the End of the World: A Thousand Miles on the Camino de Santiago It’s a lot of words, but it captures perfectly the … More We Have a Title!
+After a couple weeks of winging ideas around, the incredible team at Mountaineers Books and I have finalized the title: Walking to the End of the World: A Thousand Miles on the Camino de Santiago It’s a lot of words, but it captures perfectly the things … More We Have a Title!

 There are dozens of books written about people’s personal experience on the Camino.
 Today, a new one will be added to the list, and I’m particularly excited about it.
 This is Pilgrim Strong, by my friend (and tattoo buddy) Steve Watkins.
 Steve walked the Camino Frances (St Jean Pied-de-Port to Santiago) in the fall of … More Pilgrim Strong: An Interview with Author Steve Watkins